 It is important to note, deleted users cannot be restored.
 This means, even if the same user is re-added to an account with the same email address after they have been fully deleted from an account, there will be no connection between the deleted users' details and the new one.

 With this said, once a user has been permanently deleted, please keep in mind the following:

 - The deleted user's personal details (i.e. name, email address, title, etc.) will be fully removed from the account.
 However, the content they've created such as boards, items, and updates they wrote, for example, will remain on the account anonymously.

 - Any place where this user's icon used to appear (i.e. when assigned to an item, in an update they posted, in the "last seen" icon at the top of the board, etc.) will be changed to show a general grey icon (shown in image below).

 - Additionally, any place where this user's name used to appear (i.e. when hovering over their icon in the People column, in an update they posted or were tagged in, etc.) will now appear as "Deleted member" unless you've configured their name to be displayed otherwise:

 - If the deleted user was a board owner, their ownership will be removed as soon as they were deleted.
 You can read more here on how to reclaim or transfer the ownership of a board.

 - Any automations created by this user will be deactivated.
 In order to reactivate their automations, the ownership of this user's automations will need to be transferred to an active user.
 You can read more on how to do this here.

-To change a user's type, simply locate the given user and press on their current user type to the right of their name.
+To change a user's type, locate the user and click on their current user type to the right of their name.
 From the resulting menu, select the type of user (Admin, Member, Viewer or Guest) which you'd like to change them to.